Learning is difficult for children with autism?

 • They can have difficulty staying on task or tune out things that are happening around them

 Starting autism specific interventions early in a child’s life is critical to increasing these early learning opportunities for children with autism.
+This is because learning is difficult for children with autism and we want to start early!
 The Early Start Denver Model is an autism specific early intervention for children with autism.

 What is the ESDM?